|

 188. alderman

-a member of a municipal legislative body (as a city council)
+a member of a city or town government

 189. alias